CreworkTeam/b2b-website/src/content/blogs/Is the next Trillion Dollar company going to be in Health care.md

 ---
-blogTitle: Is the next Trillion Dollar company going to be in Health care?
+blogTitle: Is The Next Trillion Dollar Company Going To Be In Health Care?
 blogDate: October 4, 2024
 blogAuthor: { author: Shikshita Juyal, image: /blogs/authors/shikshitha.png }
 blogImage: